-The Ausangate Mountain is one of the highest mountains in Peru that rises 6,384 meters high /20,944 feet.
-For a long time, it has been known in different ways, being the most frequent: “The Roof of the Inca Capital” and “Vinicunca,” which means “Cerro de Colores.”
+The Ausangate Mountain is one of the highest mountains in Peru, rising 6,384 meters high /20,944 feet.
+For a long time, it has been known in different ways, the most frequently: as “The Roof of the Inca Capital” and “Vinicunca,” which means “Cerro de Colores.”

 This tourist site does locate in the Cusqueño district of Pitumarca (in the Canchis region of Cusco in the south of Peru).
 This mountain of the Ausangate is considered an essential mountain for the Andean cosmovision.
 And although it is also one of the most beautiful is also the least known abroad, always overshadowed by that impressive ‘Wonder of the World’ called Machu Picchu.

-A hike through this tourist site is an extraordinary experience, combining being at such a high level with enjoying the outdoor activity and the contemplation of visual wonder.
+A hike through this tourist site is an extraordinary experience, combining being at such a high level with enjoying the outdoor activity and contemplating visual wonder.

-The report revealed that the colors of the mountains are due to the mineralogical composition it has: the pink color is for red clay, fangolites (mud), and arilites (sand).
+The report revealed that the mountains’ colors are due to their mineralogical composition: the pink color is for red clay, fangolites (mud), and arilites (sand).
 The whitish, by the sandstone quartz white.
-Browns, browns, and purples, for limonites and marls, are rich in calcium carbonate.
+For limonites and marls, browns and purples are rich in calcium carbonate.

-The red is composed of the arcilites (iron) and clays belonging to the upper tertiary.
+The red comprises the arcilites (iron) and clays belonging to the upper tertiary.
 The green is due to the compound of filitas and clays rich in Magnesium iron.
 The earthy brown is a product of the rock-manganese mixture of the Quaternary age.
-And the mustard yellow color by calcareous sandstones rich in sulfide minerals.
+And the mustard yellow color of calcareous sandstones rich in sulfide minerals.

 Cusco’s rich oral tradition allows you to pick up this little legend that has been transmitted from generation to generation and tells the classic Inca story of the brothers who take distant roads: